What Is Breast Augmentation?

 Breast augmentation is an aesthetic surgery that aims to add fullness to the breasts and enhance their natural appearance.
 With the help of either saline or silicone implants, this procedure can improve breast shape, size, and symmetry.

-In addition to being safe and effective for the majority of patients, a breast augmentation performed by our board-certified plastic surgeons can create beautiful results that can last 10 years or even longer for some patients.
-The recovery period is often relatively quick, and the procedure can produce natural-looking effects that flatter a patient’s physique.
+In addition to being safe and effective for the majority of patients, a breast augmentation performed by our double board-certified plastic surgeon, Dr. John Connors, can create beautiful results that can last 10 years, and in many cases even longer.
+The recovery period is often relatively quick, and the procedure can produce natural-looking effects that flatter the patient’s physique.

 Video Image Placeholder